AnkitAhlwat/Breakly/README.md

     /contact_us.js           # Script that writes user contact_us form data into firestore
     /editProfile.js          # Script which takes user information and updates their user info fields in firestore
     /firebaseAPI_TEAM10.js   # Script which links to firebase firestore
-    /getUserData.js          # Script which gets the user data from firestore and populates the edit_profile.html page
+    /getUserData.js          # Script which gets the user data from firestore and populates edit_profile.html page
     /load_skeleton.js        # Script that loads the top and bottom nav bars to each webpage
     /logout.js               # Script which allows users to logout
     /main.js                 # Script which gets the user name to populate in span
-    /setreminder.js          # Script which grabs the data from the setreminder form and writes in firestore under user document
-    /user_homepage.js        # Script that reads the data from firestore to determine user progress towards their goal
+    /setreminder.js          # Script gets data from setreminder form and writes in firestore under user document /user_homepage.js        # Script that reads the data from firestore to determine user progress towards goal
-    /weekly.js               # Script that reads users progress daily from firestore to give them an overall weekly summary
+    /weekly.js               # Script that reads users progress from firestore to give them an overall weekly summary

 ├── styles                   # Folder for styles
     /style.css               # Sets the icon sizes and colours